 Professional athletes understand how a regular schedule is important to get the best training results.
 Similarly, the same amount of consistency is needed to train our brains to create healthy patterns.
 Often times, our neurofeedback trainers are asked, "How often should I do neurofeedback?
 How do I get the best results from neurofeedback?"
 Train 1-2 times a week, and do it consistently for the full course, which is often 15-20 sessions or more.
 We see the best neurofeedback training results when trainees never miss a week.
 Consistency pays off!

 Melissa* came in weekly and consistently for NeurOptimal neurofeedback sessions at our NYC Clinic.
 She completed a full course of neurofeedback training at a little over 20 sessions.
-She started with neurofeedback training because she read about the positive effects of neurofeedback therapy in leading trauma expert, Dr. Van Der Kolk's book "The Body Keeps the Score."
+She started with neurofeedback training because she read leading trauma expert, Dr. Van Der Kolk's book "The Body Keeps the Score."
 She wanted to lower her stress levels, reduce her worrying and reactivity, and to see if some physical ailments might change as well.
-In looking over her symptom tracking logs at her form before and after, it showed a dramatic change: her overall anxiety level went from an 8 to a 3.
+In looking over her Checklist tracking logs at her before and after, it showed a dramatic change: her overall stress levels went from an 8 to a 3.

 Melissa reported them too: the biggest shift she noticed was feeling more responsive and less reactive, a usual effect as the nervous system learns to come into regulation.
 As well, many other areas shifted.
 Her intestinal/gut concerns, body pain/fatigue, feeling dizzy, all improved by at least 50%.

-See the following "Checklist of Client Concerns" client filled out prior to training and a few months later, after doing a set of sessions training consistently.
+See the following "Checklist Form" client filled out prior to training and a few months later, after doing a set of sessions training consistently.